rebelsky/csc207c/pages/los.md

 Do not provide Java code, unless it helps you tell a story.

 #### Development #5: Version control

+Make sure to explain what version control is / what version control software helps you do.

 Please include a git log from a project.
 You should be able to obtain the log with `git log` or `git log > FILENAME.txt`.

 Please explain what key aspects of that log demonstrate.